-Shopsys Framework Knowledge Base¶
+Shopsys Platform Knowledge Base¶

-If you are not able to find the desired information here, you can always ask us directly on our public slack or report an issue on Github.
+If you are not able to find the desired information here, you can always ask us directly on our public slack or report an issue on GitHub.
 If you are struggling with Docker, Docker Troubleshooting might help you.

 What is new and how to upgrade¶

 - In CHANGELOG.md you can find the list of all important changes in all repositories maintained in shopsys/shopsys monorepo

 - Thanks to our Backward Compatibility Promise, it should be clear to which versions you can upgrade safely and how we plan to maintain the code in the future

 Table of Contents¶

 - Application configuration, requirements, and installation guides for various platforms, including Docker.